ChristyDotDev/bigdatacup21/README.md

-# bigdatacup21
+# Big Data Cup 2021

 My attempts at pulling together an entry for the [Big Data Cup 2021](https://www.stathletes.com/big-data-cup/)